CharliezXx/CharliezXx/README.md

-> I'm studying in Thailand, and interested in coding but i'm just a newbie xD and I also like to play games some kind of sandbox , survival and I usually listen to music but it's kinda random XD so yeah feel free to contact me I really like to know someone new!
+> I'm studying in Thailand, and interested in coding but i'm just a newbie xD and I also like to play games some kind of sandbox , survival and I usually listen to music but it's kinda random XD so yeah feel free to contact me<br> I really like to know someone new!

 ----------